GENERAL ELECTION (MIDTERM)

-If you forgot your ID, you may vote a provisional ballot that will count only if you show your Photo ID to the election commission prior to certification of the election (usually Thursday or Friday after the election).
-If you do not possess an ID you may vote a provisional ballot after signing an affidavit stating you have a reasonable impediment to obtaining Photo ID.
+Voters who cannot show ID may vote a provisional ballot.
+The provisional ballot will count only if the voter shows proper Photo ID to their County Election Office prior to certification of the Election (usually Thursday or Friday after the election).
+If voters do not possess the required ID they may vote a provisional ballot after signing an affidavit stating they have a reasonable impediment to obtaining Photo ID.

 Go HERE for more infomation on Voter ID.